createyourpersonalaccount/blog/_posts/2022-10-24-cube-intersection-algorithm.md

 In this article I outline the derivation of a simple algorithm that checks the intersection of two cubes of general position in space.
-Programmers who are interested only in the algorithm should read the definitions and the checks, marked with **bold**, skipping the mathematical explanations.
+Programmers who are interested only in the algorithm should read the definitions and the **checks**, marked with bold, skipping the mathematical explanations.

+If you wish to adapt these definitions to your program, you must take care to correctly calculate the vectors involved.
+I use a certain representation of the edge and face; the numbers involved will depend on your representation of a cube.
+(For example, you may represent a cube by its 8 vertices, or choose to represent it with a basepoint and a diagonal.)

 I wrote this article for anyone who is interested in writing a cube intersection algorithm.
 I have not researched how it holds up in terms